yprie/uPMT/README.md

 # uPMT: micro Phenomenology Modelling Tool

-Page for this project: https://yprie.github.io/uPMT/
+GitHub page for this project: https://yprie.github.io/uPMT/

 uPMT is aimed at researchers using microphenomenology interviews (also know as explicitation interviews) to study lived experience.
 It has been designed to help analyze the micro-dynamics of experience as described in interview transcriptions, by modelling and formalizing the sequential unfolding of "experience moments" described with categories and properties, and linked to the descriptemes - excerpts of the transcript - that justify them.